By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Messages for individual modules

-by batches, it is possible that one or more modules
+As this feature allows a user to add modules by batches, it is possible that one or more modules in

 the batch are invalid or require warning messages.
-In order to facilitate this, the processing of the list of modules
+In order to facilitate this, the processing of the list of modules and the

 generation of error and warning messages were done in parallel.
-This was because if the list of modules
+This was because if the list of modules was processed first,

-with issues would be filtered out without notice, leading to a confusing user experience.
+modules with issues would be filtered out without notice, leading to a confusing user experience.

 Improving the user experience [PROPOSED]